cmaxw/devchat-eleventy/src/my-angular-story/mas-104-juan-stoppa.md

 audio_url: https://media.devchat.tv/my-angular-story/MAS_104_Juan_Stoppa.mp3

 ---
-Juan Stoppa, Head Of Development at Wealth Dynamix, joins Aaron Frost in this week's My Angular Story.  notebk
+Juan Stoppa, Head Of Development at Wealth Dynamix, joins Aaron Frost in this week's My Angular Story.
+Juan is originally from Argentina and he is currently based in London.

 ### Host: **Aaron Frost**